Ahkh56/MiniEcommerce/README.md

-# 📱 ComposeAuth
+# 📱 MiniEcommerce

-ComposeAuth is a modern Android application built with Jetpack Compose, following a clean, multi-module architecture.
+MiniEcommerce is a modern Android application built with Jetpack Compose, following a clean, multi-module architecture.
 It demonstrates best practices for building scalable, maintainable, and responsive UI screens for login, registration, and other features.

 # 🚀 Features